rogue0137/general/py_hard/readme.md

 #HOW TO RUN: PY HARD

-This script is an examples of solving the water pouring problem.
+This script is an example of solving the water pouring problem.
 It is modified from a section of Udacity's [Design of Computer Programs](https://www.udacity.com/course/design-of-computer-programs--cs212) class with Peter Norvig.
 You can use any three positive numbers.
 If there is a solution, it will print the steps that get you to that solution.
 If there is no solution, it will print 'No solution possible'.

 ##Run this code